matiscke/arxiv-scan/README.md

 show_cross_lists = True
 ```

-## Automatically find keywords with `scan_astro-ph.wordcounter`:
+## Automatically extract keywords from a file (e.g. one with bibtex entries):
 - Run `scan_astro-ph.wordcounter file_to_scan` (or `python -m scan_astroph.wordcounter file_to_scan`).
-It scan the text file and extract words with 4-12 characters from it, sorted by occurrence in the file.
+It scans the text file and extracts words with 4-12 characters from it, sorted by occurrence in the file.
 - You will be asked to rank these suggested keywords.
 For each word shown, press 'Enter' to reject it or provide an integer rating, e.g., from 1 to 5 (higher=more relevant).
 Conclude by pressing `C`.
 - Manually insert particularly important authors into the config file (e.g. with `scan_astro-ph --edit`)